adambozson/higgsml-sklearn/README.md

 ```shell
 -L XXXX:localhost:XXXX
 ```
-and point the web browser on your *local* machine at [http://localhost:XXXX/](http://localhost:XXXX/).
+and point the web browser on your *local* machine to [http://localhost:XXXX/](http://localhost:XXXX/).